lervag/vimtex/VISUALS.md

 of what these mappings do and how you might use them.

-You may want to scroll through this page while simultaneously looking through `:help vimtex-features`---the animations should nicely complement the plain-text documentation.
+You may want to scroll through this page while simultaneously looking through `:help vimtex-features`—the animations should nicely complement the plain-text documentation.

 ## Table of contents